Our Founding Story

-We are a coalition of attorneys, social workers, and investigators who dedicate their careers to protecting the rights of the accused.
-Collectively we’ve represented tens of thousands of people within the local criminal legal system.
-We have joined together because we share a common desire for equity and justice and we believe that we can draw on our unique experience representing the accused to help improve and transform the local criminal legal system.
+ALIJ was created by a coalition of attorneys, social workers, and investigators who dedicate their careers to protecting the rights of the accused.
+Collectively, our founders have represented tens of thousands of people within the local criminal legal system.
+The coalition came together to create ALIJ because they shared a common desire for equity and justice, and believed that they could draw on their unique experiences to help improve and transform the local criminal legal system.

-The members of our diverse coalition come from different socio-economic backgrounds, cultures, and races.
-Our members have worked in a wide array of fields and include former prosecutors and public defenders, former probation officers and federal law enforcement agents, and former judicial law clerks and law professors.
-We have experience working for governments, non-profits, and Pittsburgh’s leading civil law firms.
-We are small business owners who proudly serve as community leaders on nonprofit and school boards.
-This initiative originated from our shared commitment to serve our clients, their families, and the greater Allegheny County community by helping to shape and improve the criminal legal system.
+The members of that diverse coalition came from different socio-economic backgrounds, cultures, and races.
+They had worked in a wide array of fields and included former prosecutors and public defenders, former probation officers and federal law enforcement agents, and former judicial law clerks and law professors.
+They had experience working for governments, non-profits, and Pittsburgh’s leading civil law firms.
+They were small business owners who proudly serve as community leaders on nonprofit and school boards.
+This initiative originated from their shared commitment to serve their clients, their families, and the greater Allegheny County community by helping to shape and improve the criminal justice system.

 When most people think of a criminal case, their concern and sympathy lies with crime victims.
-That's a valid concern, but it's also only part of the equation.
+That's absolutely a valid concern, but it's also only part of the equation.
 Most criminal cases don't have an identifiable victim.
 And the truth is that in many criminal cases, it is the accused who suffers most.
-It is the accused who suffers the lifelong consequences of a conviction that will - among other permanent penalties - forever limit their ability to land a job that enables them to provide for their family.
+It is the accused who suffers the lifelong consequences of a conviction that will—among other permanent penalties—forever limit their ability to land a job that enables them to provide for their family.

 The collateral consequences of a criminal conviction have a ripple effect that spreads beyond the convicted person.
 When a person is convicted of a felony offense, that also has a life-long negative impact on their husband, wife, or partner, their son and daughter, and their brother and sister.
 When a young defendant is stripped away from their community and shipped off to prison, that also devastates their mother and father and grandmother and grandfather.
 The normalization of the practice of labeling too many young men and women as felons also negatively impacts the broader community.